 “There’s a danger that we only use the word ‘terrorism’ to refer to a particular racial profile of perpetrator,” said Andrew Mumford with the Center for Conflict, Security and Terrorism.
 “The Charleston example is a really important one … Sometimes (the label) terrorism is not used when the nationality of the perpetrator does not fit conventional stereotypes.”

 Why does it matter what you call it?

 Probably the best example is the Fort Hood shooting in 2009.
 To the victims at the Texas base, it was an act of terror, when Maj.
 Nidal Hassan opened fire on his fellow service members.

 And because labeling something as terrorism has legal ramifications, it is not applied lightly.

 Federal officials work with a very specific definition of when something is an act of domestic terrorism.

 It has to have three characteristics: an act that takes place in the United States, that’s dangerous to human life, and is intended to intimidate civilians or affect government policy by “mass destruction, assassination or kidnapping.”

 Consider the Fort Hood shooting in 2009.
 To the victims at the Texas base, it was an act of terror, when Maj.
 Nidal Hassan opened fire on his fellow service members, killing 13 people.

-But again, even though the attack met some of the criteria, federal authorities never used the terrorism label.
+But federal authorities never used the terrorism label.
+It met some of the criteria, but it was a legal move.
 Avoiding the label made it easier for them to pursue the death penalty.